evenup/evenup-acli/README.md

 ## Overview

-A Puppet module that installs the Atlassian CLI tools from Bob Swift and Appfire (https://bobswift.atlassian.net/wiki/dashboard.action) and defines to schedule recurring tasks (via cron).
+A Puppet module that installs the Atlassian CLI tools from Bob Swift and Appfire.

 ## Module Description

-A Puppet module that installs the Atlassian CLI tools from Bob Swift and Appfire (https://bobswift.atlassian.net/wiki/dashboard.action) and defines to schedule recurring tasks (via cron).
+A Puppet module that installs the Atlassian CLI tools from Bob [Swift and Appfire](https://bobswift.atlassian.net/wiki/dashboard.action) and defines to schedule recurring tasks (via cron).

 Please note a license to use the ACLI software is required!
 See https://bobswift.atlassian.net/wiki/display/ACLI/Atlassian+CLI+license for details.